firehot/cocos2d-2.0-kamcord/README.md

 These values should be set per video.
 This metadata will be uploaded along with the video and be used to better organize videos for viewers.

-### Developer Key and Secret
+### Developer Key, Secret, and Application Name

-As we've mentioned before in the installation section, don't forget to set your Kamcord developer key and secret using this function:
+As we've mentioned before in the installation section, don't forget to set your Kamcord developer key, secret, and application name using this function:

 	+ (void) setDeveloperKey:(NSString *)key
-	         developerSecret:(NSString *)secret;
+	         developerSecret:(NSString *)secret
+	                 appName:(NSString *)name;

 We will give you a key and secret per game you build.
 We'll give you as many key/secret pairs you need, just don't tell them to anyone else.
+We need the name of your game for when we upload user videos to YouTube.

 ## Examples